sebastienjouhans/c-sharp-arduino-service/README.md

 c-sharp-arduino-service
 ========================

-This is a very simple Arduino Connector which allow simple comminucation over serail port (USB).
+This is a very simple Arduino service which allow comminucation over USB (serial port).